Oak Point Park & Nature Preserve

 - Large group reservable pavilion and more plaza space overlooking the wide expanse of Rowlett Creek.

-- To the east of the pavilion will be an oval for lawn activities on Bermuda turf.
+- To the east of the pavilion, there will be an oval for lawn activities on Bermuda turf.

 - Area lighting in the area of the pavilion and lawn will provide for evening special events.
 If funding permits, a second smaller pavilion may be built.